unChaz/sci-fi-5e/srd/classes/scout.md

 #### Scout Drone

-Beginning at 3rd level, you can deploy a scout drone that lasts 10 minutes.
-The drone has a flying speed of 30ft, and a range of 1 mile, 1 hit point, and an AC of 10.
+Beginning at 3rd level, you can deploy a Scout Drone that lasts 10 minutes.
 It is spherical in shape, about 1 inch in diameter.
-It can be spotted by enemies with a DC 12 perception check.
+It gets +5 to Stealth checks.
 As an action you can give the drone movement instructions through your datapad.
 As a bonus action you can view the drone's' camera and microphone feed through your datapad.
 After 10 minutes, the drone's battery dies, and unless in null-g, it falls to the ground.
 If the drone is destroyed, you must spend a long rest in order to repair it.
 Otherwise it becomes fully charged at the end of a short rest.

 #### Ability Score Improvement